postmanlabs/labs-docs/src/pages/docs/integrations/installed-apps.md

 1. Select the checkbox to **Authorize your Postman team** with the app you're connecting to.
 1. Enter any other required information and select **Add Integration**.

-The integration is added, and the new connected account appears on the Connected Accounts page in [Team Settings](https://go.postman.co/settings/team/general).
+The integration is added, and the new installed app appears on the Installed Apps page in [Team Settings](https://go.postman.co/settings/team/general).

 > For help adding an integration, go to [Available integrations](/docs/integrations/available-integrations/apimatic/) in the Postman Learning Center and select the app you want to integrate with.